TheRealAnonymous008/quartz/content/details/mathematics/graph theory/Directed Graph.md

   $$
   \deg^+(v) = \deg^- (v)
   $$
+	* (*Godsil 2.6.1*) In a balanced digraph, $D$ is strongly connected if and only if it is weakly connected.
+		* *Proof*: Argue  by contradiction.
+We focus on the converse -- that weak connectivity implies strong connectivity.

+		  Let $D_1,\dots, D_r$ be the strong components of $D$.
+An from $D_i$ to $D_j$ implies any arc from $D_i$ to $D_j$  must start in $D_i$.
+This implies an order relation so we can construct a new digraph of $r$ vertices where an arc $ij$, implies an arc between  $D_i$ and $D_j$.

+		  This new graph does not contain cycles as that would contradict our ordering relation.
+Hence, for any component $D_i$, all arcs must be self-contained within $D_i$.
+In other words, the sum of in-degrees of the vertex in it equals the number of arcs.

+		  Since $D$ is weakly connected, there must be at least one arc going into $D_i$ and at least one going out.
+Thus, the number of arcs in $D_i$ is less than the sum of out-degrees of the vertices in it.

+		  We have established our contradiction as we have found the in-degree sum less than the out-degree sum.

+# Orientability

 * Let $G$ be an undirected graph.
 An **orientation** of $G$ is an assignment of a direction to each edge to $G$ to produce a digraph.
 * An **oriented graph** can be seen as the result of applying an orientation.
 More formally, it is a graph where no two vertices are connected by symmetric arcs.
 That is, $u$ has an edge to $v$ implies $v$ does not have an edge to $u$.